-If you do not have LDAP or other directory services defined in the libtcl.cfg, the -i argument is added to the sql.ini file and the Windows NT registry.
+If you do not have LDAP or other directory services defined in the libtcl.cfg, the -i argument is added to the Windows registry for your SYBASE server.

 Once you have upgraded the server, you can configure your server to use LDAP service.